-I am a 24 year old interdisciplinary artist, writer, and educator who was born in Kumasi and currently lives in a liminal state between New York City and suburban New Jersey.
-A lot of who I am can be understood from my identity as an immigrant, as well as my relationships with my family in the United States and throughout the global diaspora.
+I am a 24 year old interdisciplinary artist, writer, and educator who was born in Kumasi, Ghana and currently lives in a liminal state between New York City and suburban New Jersey.
+A lot of who I am can be understood from my identity as an immigrant, as well as my relationships with my family in the United States and throughout the global African diaspora.
 For this reason, one of the unifying threads in my artwork is an interest in telling personal stories, sharing intimate memories, and searching for moments of human connection.

-I hold a BFA from Carnegie Mellon University with a concentration in electronic time-based media and a separate degree in Ethics, History, and Public Policy (2014).
+I hold a BFA from Carnegie Mellon University with a concentration in electronic time-based media and a degree in Ethics, History, and Public Policy (2014).
 I’ve performed at the Andy Warhol Museum, 6119 Gallery, and have had group exhibitions throughout Pittsburgh.